Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

 \subsection{Astroparticle: IceCube Neutrino Observatory}

-The IceCube Neutrino Observatory~\cite{IceCube:2016zyt} (IceCube) is a cubic-kilometer detector deployed deep in the ice at the geographic South Pole, at depths between $1450$\,m and $2450$\,m.
-It is accompanied by an array of surface detectors, IceTop~\cite{2013NIMPA.700..188A}.
-The in-ice detector measures high-energy muons, above a few $100$\,GeV, from EAS that penetrate the Antarctic ice, as well as charged secondaries induced by neutrino interactions.
-In addition, IceTop~\cite{2013NIMPA.700..188A} measures EAS resulting from cosmic-ray interactions ranging from PeV to EeV energies at an atmospheric depth of approximately $690\,\rm{g/cm}^2$.
-This hybrid detector setup provides a unique opportunity to study hadronic interactions in EAS in great detail.
-New surface detectors, including scintillator detectors and radio antennas, are under development for IceTop~\cite{Haungs:2019ylq} and IceCube-Gen2~\cite{IceCube:2014gqr}.
-They will further enhance the capability to study hadronic interaction models in the future.
+The IceCube Neutrino Observatory~\cite{IceCube:2016zyt} (IceCube) is a cubic-kilometer detector deployed deep in the ice at the geographic South Pole at depths between $1450$\,m and $2450$\,m, accompanied by a surface detector array, IceTop~\cite{2013NIMPA.700..188A}.
+The in-ice detector measures high-energy muons above a few $100$\,GeV from EAS that penetrate the Antarctic ice, as well as charged secondaries induced by neutrino interactions.
+In addition, IceTop~\cite{2013NIMPA.700..188A} measures EAS from cosmic-ray interactions from PeV to EeV energies at an atmospheric depth of about $690\,\rm{g/cm}^2$.
+This hybrid detector setup provides unique opportunities to study hadronic interactions in EAS in great detail.
+New surface detectors for IceTop~\cite{Haungs:2019ylq} and IceCube-Gen2~\cite{IceCube:2014gqr} are under development, including scintillator detectors and radio antennas, which will further enhance the capability to study hadronic interaction models in the future.